 C:\Users\BROKEN-START-USER-NAME\AppData\Local\TileDataLayer

-Note: Replace BROKEN-START-USER-NAME in the above path with the user account’s name that the Start menu isn’t working properly.
+Note: Replace BROKEN-START-USER-NAME in the above path with the user account’s name so that the Start menu isn’t working properly.
 Right-click and select Paste to paste the working database which you have copied in earlier steps.

 Step 10.
 Now, Sign-out from the Administrator account.